Jerry Dias: Union activism

 Dias was arrested and jailed in January 2020 at a picket line at the Co-op Refinery in Regina, Saskatchewan.
 The first Canadian labour leader jailed since Jean-Claude Parrot in 1979.

 Following a bitter six-month long labour dispute with Co-op, predominately over pensions, Unifor was successful in maintaining the defined benefit plans for its members.

 During the COVID-19 pandemic, Dias led the campaign for stronger wage subsidies for unemployed workers, increased regulation and improved staffing and working conditions in long-term care facilities, and higher pay for essential frontline workers in health care and retail.

 On February 6, 2022, Dias went on medical leave, and on March 11 he informed Unifor's executive board of an early retirement.
 On March 15, it was reported that Dias has been under investigation since January for "an alleged breach of the union's constitution."

 In 2022, he was accused of accepting $50,000 from a pharmaceutical company in exchange for endorsing the company's COVID testing products to the union members' employers.
 Dias issued a public statement saying that he had entered a rehab programme, having abused alcohol and painkillers to deal with a problem relating to sciatic nerve pain, which he claimed had impaired his judgment.
 On April 4, the Toronto Police Service stated that its financial crimes unit had opened an investigation into the matter.
 The allegations also caused TVOntario to pull a scheduled episode of its television documentary series Political Blind Date, featuring Dias and Monte McNaughton discussing trade unionism, which had already been produced and scheduled but had not yet aired when the allegations were publicized.
+In May 2023, the Toronto Police and Unifor issued statements that Dias respectively would not be charged and would not be subject to further union proceedings.